simjanos-dev/LinguaCafe/README.md

 > http://localhost:9191/jmdict/import-kanji
 > http://localhost:9191/jmdict/import-radicals

+## Dictionaries for German, Japanese and Norwegian
+I will provide sources to import dictionaries for these languages soon.

+## Jellyfin
+I will write a guide and dockerfile to install LinguaCafe and Jellyfin together soon.

+## Anki
+Anki is supported, if your server and Anki run on the same PC (this will not be a requirement in the future) and have [AnkiConnect](https://ankiweb.net/shared/info/2055492159) plugin installed.

+## DeepL Translate
+DeepL is a machine translation service that let's you translate up to 500.000 characters/month for free and is supported by LinguaCafe.
+You can set your DeepL Translate API key in the admin API settings.

+## Active evelopement disclaimer
+LinguaCafe is still in active development.
+There are a few missing features, and you might encounter some bugs while using the software.
+Please test it before you start actively using it, and make sure it is up to your expectations.

+At this time only one user/server is supported.

+I will soon add support for multiple users on one server, write detailed instructions for Windows install and create an easier installation experience if possible.

 ## Attributions
 LinguaCafe uses many public resources.
 I am very thankful for these projects and for all the people who were working on them.
 They helped me greatly to create LinguaCafe.